-In October 2015, Invest in Africa (IIA) recently launched a Kenya Chapter to promote linkages between investors and local business.
-IIA has been working to enhance small and medium-sized enterprises' (SMEs) access to skills, markets and finance in partnership with leading entities in Kenya, such as Tullow Oil, Educate Global, Strathmore Business School, Shell, and Safaricom among others.
-Through the African Partner Pool (APP) and Business Linkages Programme, IIA directly links SMEs to procurement opportunities from larger organizations sourcing for goods and services locally and offers capacity building to address their skills and knowledge gaps.
+In October 2015, Invest in Africa (IIA) launched a Kenya Chapter to promote linkages between investors and local business.27 IIA has been working to enhance small and medium-sized enterprises' (SMEs) access to skills, markets and finance in partnership with leading entities in Kenya, such as Tullow Oil, Educate Global, Strathmore Business School, Shell, and Safaricom among others.28 Through the African Partner Pool (APP) and Business Linkages Programme, IIA directly links SMEs to procurement opportunities from larger organizations sourcing for goods and services locally and offers capacity building to address their skills and knowledge gaps.
 The APP presently has a cross-sector database of over 1,300 vetted SMEs from Kenya.

-Despite the presence of IIA in Kenya, most Kenyan suppliers lack a better understanding of the oil and gas sector and its needs to enable them come up with more innovative solutions to the investors' needs (see figure 2 below).
+Despite the presence of IIA in Kenya, most Kenyan suppliers lack a better understanding of the oil and gas sector and its needs to enable them come up with more innovative solutions to the investors' needs.
 The other key sources of information include the Extractives Baraza, Oilnews Kenya, and the World Bank Doing Business Index and Report, but none of these analyse the goods and services available in Kenya.
 Thus, SMEs which have not joined IIA's APP continue to struggle to make themselves visible to investors.

-2.3.
-Compatibility of Local Content Requirements with International Law
+2.3 Compatibility of Local Content Requirements with International Law

-During the forum, a question arose as to whether implementing Local Content requirements would not be restrictive contrary to the international trade rules applicable to members of the World Trade Organisation (WTO), including Kenya.
+During the local content forum held on 28th and 29th May 2018, a question arose as to whether implementing Local Content requirements would not be restrictive contrary to the international trade rules applicable to members of the World Trade Organisation (WTO), including Kenya.
 The most frequently cited rules include the Agreement on Trade-Related Investment Measures (TRIMs), the General Agreement on Tariff and Trade (GATT), the Agreement on Subsidies and Countervailing Measures (ASCM), and the General Agreement on Trade in Services (GATS), all of which endorse the "national treatment" and "most favoured nation" principles, which oblige member countries to treat one another as they would their own nationals.

-For instance, GATT proscribes the use of quantitative restrictions, and requires countries not to discriminate between "like products" from local industries and imports.
-Further, the Agreement on TRIMs contains an "illustrative list" of prohibited TRIMs which expressly includes "TRIMs that are inconsistent with paragraph 4 Article III of GATT which are mandatory/enforceable under domestic law which require the purchase/use by an enterprise of products of domestic origin or from any domestic source... in terms of volume/value or the proportion of volume/value of its local production."
-However, developing countries are permitted to retain those TRIMs to the extent that the measures are consistent with the specific derogations permitted under Article XVIII of the GATT 1994 by virtue of economic development needs.
+For instance, GATT proscribes the use of quantitative restrictions,29 and requires countries not to discriminate between "like products" from local industries and imports.30 Further, the Agreement on TRIMs contains an "illustrative list" of prohibited TRIMs which expressly includes "TRIMs that are inconsistent with paragraph 4 Article III of GATT which are mandatory/enforceable under domestic law which require the purchase/use by an enterprise of products of domestic origin or from any domestic source... in terms of volume/value or the proportion